 By Hans K. Meyer, Burton Speakman and Nisha Garud Ohio University

 Abstract: This study examines news consumption habits of college students focusing on the factors, purpose and sources of new media consumption.
 Through a survey of 812students at a medium-sized Midwestern university, four types of news habits emerged: active, passive, civic engagement, and digital.
 Students actively seek digital media but consumption of these sources turns passive.
 New media, including mobile technology, have not completely taken over the news consumption habit of traditional sources.
-Continue reading Research — Active Choice, Passive Consumption
+Continue reading Research (Vol. 54) — Active Choice, Passive Consumption

 By Carol Terracina-Hartman

 and Robert G. Nulph Missouri Western State University